jesse-spevack/stimulating_events/README.md

 ## Getting Started
 We are starting with a brand new rails application that I've added [Tailwind css](https://tailwindcss.com/docs) to.
 We'd like to use [Stimulus](https://stimulus.hotwire.dev/reference/controllers) to add a really nice professional, modern sheen to a simple dropdown menu.

-Our goal here is to first show how easy it is to use Stimulus to add modern looking interactions to our html in Rails.
+Our goal here is to show how easy it is to use Stimulus to add modern interactions to our html in Rails.
 We'll introduce the core concepts of the framework, the controller, lifecycle callbacks, actions, targets, values, and css classes.
 After we get our dropdown working, we'll refactor to use some more advanced javascript to better encapsulate the responsibilities of our code.

 The first thing we are going to do is generate a new demo controller with a dropdown method.
 ##### Generate a new controller